 - Education: Use restricted for payment of education tuition⁄fees and⁄or expenses ancillary to participation in an approved education program.
 The money order⁄cashier’s check must be clearly marked as “education.”

-The Cashier's Check or Money OrderThe sub-account you will be depositing money into for the inmate must be written on the cashier's check or money order.
+The Cashier's Check or Money OrderThe sub-account you will be depositing money into must be written on the cashier's check or money order.
+Include both the incarcerated individual's full name and six-digit DOC number on the payee line.

-The Letter/Document(s)The letter/document(s) inside the envelope accompanying the funds must have the inmate's full name and six-digit DOC number, and must be addressed to the same inmate written on the outside of the envelope.
+The Letter/Document(s)The letter/document(s) inside the envelope accompanying the funds must have the incarcerated individual's full name and six-digit DOC number, and must be addressed to the same individual written on the outside of the envelope.

-Mailing RequirementsThe outside envelope must be addressed with the 1) inmate's full name, 2) the inmate's six-digit DOC number, 3) the correct facility address where the inmate is incarcerated, and 4) a return address (as defined by USPS ), including the sender's first and last name.
-We request including the inmate's living unit, but it is not required for delivery.
+Mailing RequirementsThe outside envelope must be addressed with the 1) incarcerated individual's full name, 2) their six-digit DOC number, 3) the correct facility address where the individual is incarcerated, and 4) a return address (as defined by USPS), including the sender's first and last name.
+We request including the individual's living unit, but it is not required for delivery.
 For example:

 John B. Hancock